JAndrassy/ArduinoOTA/README.md

 For SDStorage a 'SD bootloader' is required to load the uploaded file from the SD card.
 There is no good SD bootloader.
 2boots works only with not available old types of SD cards and zevero/avr_boot doesn't yet support USB upload of sketch.
 The SDStorage was tested with zevero/avr_boot.
 The ATmega_SD example shows how to use this ArduinoOTA library with SD bootloader.

 To use remote upload from IDE with SDStorage or InternalStorage, copy platform.local.txt from extras/avr folder, next to platform.txt in the boards package used (Arduino-avr or MCUdude packages).
-Packages are located in ~/.arduino15/packages/ on Linux and %userprofile%\AppData\Local\Arduino15\packages\ on Windows (AppData is a hidden folder).
-The platform.local.txt contains a line to create a .bin file and a line to override tools.avrdude.upload.network_pattern, because in platform.txt it is defined for Yun.
+You can find the location of boards packages in Arduino IDE Preferences as the location of the preferences.txt file at the bottom of the Preferences dialog.
+It is clickable and opens the folder.
+There find the boards package in packages folder.

 The IDE upload tool is installed with Arduino AVR core package.
 At least version 1.2 of the arduinoOTA tool is required.
 For upload from command line without IDE see the command template in extras/avr/platform.local.txt.